Pillar 02 — Hands-Free Programme

 Equipment and setup for quadriplegia

-The entire programme requires two pieces of equipment.
-Total cost is around $30–50.
+You need two things.
+Total cost is around $100 — about $70 for a decent harmonica and $30 for a rack.
 A carer or family member will need to help you get set up the first few times — after that, most players can stay set up for the duration of a practice session without further assistance.

 10-hole diatonic harmonica in C